Akkari

 Thesis

 Every customer interaction at every B2B company creates a long tail of operational work: a commitment made on a sales call, a bug surfaced in Slack, a security question asked for the third time, a fix that shipped but never got back to the customer, an expansion signal scattered across email and meeting notes.
-At an early-stage startup, this work lives in people's heads — until it doesn't.[3]
+At an early-stage startup, this usually lives in people's heads.
+That works until it doesn't.[3]

 Akkari captures every commitment, issue, request, and opportunity across the customer surface (Slack, calls, meetings, email, Discord, CRMs) and executes the actual work to close each loop — drafts the reply, files the ticket, schedules the meeting, opens the PR, sends the customer the update when the fix ships.[2][3]